-Alicia (she, her, hers) is a recruiter with the Together Study.
+Alicia (she, her, hers) is a recruiter and interventionist with the Together Study.
 You'll probably see her out and about letting couples know of the study!
 Previously, she has volunteered at the Center for Sex and Culture in San Francisco and with [[Ssex Bbox]] International.
 She is deeply committed to LGBTQ rights.
 In her spare time, she's a reality TV junkie and enjoys cooking and spending time with her cat.

 Darin Witkovic (he, him, his) is an interventionist with the Together Study.
 Darin is currently a Ph.D. student at Palo Alto University and serves as a research assistant in PAU’s Personality and Social Norms Research Lab.
 His research focuses on LGBTQ psychology, including issues relating to intersectionality, substance use behaviors, sexual racism, and HIV/AIDS prevention.
 Darin received his Master’s in Counseling from Loyola Marymount University.
 He has previously worked at the Los Angeles LGBT Center and the Heads Up Research Lab at Loyola Marymount University.
 He is conversational in Mandarin Chinese and Japanese, and previously taught English in public elementary schools in Japan.